Back to all case studies

 • 296.9% YoY growth in attributed revenue (Q1 2024)

-• 328% increase in flow revenue YoY
+• 328% YoY increase in flow revenue

-• 234% increase in campaign revenue YoY
+• 234% YoY increase in campaign revenue

-• $279,229.30 total revenue in Q1 2024 (149.8% YoY increase)
+• $279,229.30 total revenue in Q1 2024 (+149.8% YoY)

-• $103,231.22 attributed revenue in Q1 2024
+• $103,231.22 Q1 2024 attributed revenue

-• $666,623.08 full year 2023 revenue (35.5% increase)
+• $666,623.08 full-year 2023 revenue (+35.5%)

 • 80.6% YoY increase in Q4 2023 total revenue

-BEFORE: A Business That Only Made Money Three Months a Year
+Before: A Business That Only Made Money Three Months a Year

-Q1 in liquor retail is dead.
-January through March -- post-holiday hangover (pun intended).
-People spent all their money in December.
+January through March — post-holiday hangover (pun intended).
+Everybody spent their money in December.
 They're doing Dry January.
-They're not buying $60 bottles of whiskey.
+They're not buying $60 whiskey.
 Every spirits retailer knows this.
 It's just the way it is.

 Or so TheLiquorStore.com thought.

 The business had accepted the revenue roller coaster.
 Big Q4, decent summer, dead Q1.
-We didn't accept it.

-AFTER: Nearly 4x Revenue in the "Dead" Quarter
+After: Nearly 4x Revenue in the "Dead" Quarter

 Results chart

-Full Year 2023:
+Full Year 2023

-• Annual revenue reached $666,623.08 -- a 35.5% increase, which was the warm-up act
+• Annual revenue reached $666,623.08 — a 35.5% increase, which was the warm-up act

 • Attributed revenue grew 58.4% as email and SMS started pulling more weight

-Q4 2023 (Holiday Season):
+Q4 2023 (Holiday Season)

 • Gifting-specific campaigns and SMS countdowns drove serious incremental revenue

-Q1 2024 (The Quarter That Changed Everything):
+Q1 2024 (The Quarter That Changed Everything)

-• Total revenue: $279,229.30 -- a 149.8% YoY increase
+• Total revenue: $279,229.30 — a 149.8% YoY increase

-• Attributed revenue: $103,231.22 -- a 296.9% YoY increase
+• Attributed revenue: $103,231.22 — a 296.9% YoY increase

-THE BRIDGE: How We Got There
+How We Got There

 Strategy overview

-Segmentation by spirit preference was the foundation.
 We carved the list into real segments based on what people actually bought and browsed.
 Whiskey collectors.
 Wine enthusiasts.
 Tequila fans.
 Vodka buyers.
-Craft spirit explorers.
+Craft-spirit explorers.
 Gifters who only showed up in November and December.

 Because we used SMS sparingly, it worked.
 Open rates stayed high.
 Opt-out rates stayed low.
 When a text came through from TheLiquorStore.com, people knew it meant something worth looking at right now.

-The analytics loop kept the whole thing getting sharper.
 We tracked attributed revenue by campaign and by flow.
-We monitored conversion rates by segment.
-We ran A/B tests on subject lines, send times, product positioning, and offer structures constantly.
-When something worked for the whiskey segment, we tested whether the same approach worked for wine.
-Sometimes it did.
+Conversion rates by segment.
+A/B tests on subject lines, send times, product positioning, and offer structures constantly.
+When something worked for the whiskey segment, we tested it on wine.
+Sometimes it ported.
 Sometimes it didn't.
 The data told us.

 That's what happens when you stop accepting that some quarters are just slow and start building an email and SMS strategy that works all year.